Language and Culture beyond the Classroom

-- Special events connected with language classes, such as Hebrew poster presentations, Russian “Bolshoy Theater,” a student-produced German soap opera, or the nationally famous Internet-based conspiracy to assassinate Nero.
+- Special events connected with language classes, such as Hebrew poster presentations, Russian “Bolshoi Theater,” a student-produced German soap opera, or the Classics department's annual lamb roast.

 - Holiday celebrations from Day of the Dead to three different New Years!
 (Western, Russian Orthodox and Chinese).

 - Trips to theater, film, restaurants and museums in the Twin Cities.

 - Special lectures, film screenings, concerts and cultural events on campus, from classical Arab music to Malian rock stars to the annual Foro Latinoamericano.